Germiston High School: History

 Mr R.J.
 Johnson became headmaster in 1919, a position he occupied until 1924, when he was succeeded by Mr F.N.
 Gammidge.
-At the beginning of the 1925 season the school game was changed from soccer to “rugger” and during the same year the cadet detachment had the honour of providing a guard of honour to H.R.H the Prince of Wales, (to later become King Edward VIII) on the occasion of his visit to Germiston.
+At the beginning of the 1925 season, the school game was changed from soccer to “rugger” and during the same year the cadet detachment had the honour of providing a guard of honour to H.R.H the Prince of Wales, (to later become King Edward VIII) on the occasion of his visit to Germiston.

 Mr W. Main succeeded Mr Gammidge in 1934 and was headmaster throughout the war years.
 Mr H.C.
 Robinson was the incumbent after Mr Main, serving as headmaster from 1946 until 1960.

-At the beginning of the fifties the Transvaal Education Department (TED) decided to separate the boys and girls.
+At the beginning of the 1950s, the Transvaal Education Department (TED) decided to separate the boys and girls.
 In 1951 the girls moved to Lambton, to the building is today occupied by Delville Laerskool.